ethereum/mist/README.md

     $ cd mist
     $ git submodule update --init
     $ npm install
-    $ gulp update-nodes

 To update Mist in the future, run:

     $ cd mist
     $ git pull && git submodule update
     $ npm install
-    $ gulp update-nodes

-#### Options
-It may be preferable to only download platform-specific nodes by passing the --platform flag, please refer to the [options section](#platform).

 ### Run Mist